oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 Client libraries MUST retain the order of objects within an array in JSON responses.

+## ##subsec URLs in Message Bodies

+URLs represented as a string within a JSON payload, including [batch requests](#BatchRequest), must follow standard OData encoding rules as defined in [OData-URL](#ODataURL).

+For [relative URLs](#RelativeURLs) this means that colons (`:`) in the path part, especially within key values, MUST be percent-encoded to avoid confusion with the scheme separator.
+Colons within the query part, i.e. after the question mark character (`?`), need not be percent-encoded.

 ## ##subsec Relative URLs

 URLs present in a payload (whether request or response) MAY be